-If your goal is to start a new career in technology – CompTIA A+ may be for you.
-There are many other popular certifications available.
-The best choice for you is the one that will get you where you want to be.
+If your goal is to start a new career in the IT industry – CompTIA A+ may be for you.
+There are many other popular certifications available, and the best choice for you is the one that will get you where you want to be.

 What About Cisco Certifications?

 Cisco certifications like Cisco Certified Technician (CCT) and Cisco Certified Network Associate (CCNA) are considered entry-level or associate-level certifications.
 CCNA is more closely associated with CompTIA Network+.
-However, whereas CompTIA certifications are vendor neutral, which means the skills covered can be applied to any vendor’s platform and equipment, Cisco certifications are vendor specific.
-They teach only to the technical skills needed for Cisco solutions.
+However, whereas CompTIA certifications are vendor neutral – which means the skills covered can be applied to any vendor’s platform and equipment – Cisco certifications are vendor specific.
+They teach only the technical skills needed for Cisco solutions.

 What About AWS Certifications?

 Amazon Web Services (AWS) certifications validate cloud expertise for initiatives using AWS.
-More closely associating with CompTIA Cloud+, AWS is a vendor-specific certification for those in roles such as cloud practitioner, cloud architect and cloud developer.
+More closely associated with CompTIA Cloud+, AWS Cloud Practitioner is a vendor-specific certification for those in roles such as cloud practitioner, cloud architect and cloud developer.
 It bears repeating that all CompTIA certifications are vendor neutral, which means the skills covered can be applied to any vendor’s platform and equipment.